 - Noiser than similar units

 A unique stackable unit that doesn’t require rotation because of its bottom-mounted fan with top-system technology keeping airflow consistent from top to bottom.
 Multiple functions allow for a variety of drying tasks including drying herbs, making potpourri, and drying fruit and jerky.

 - Higher base temperature (122 degrees)

-L’EQUIP 528 6 Tray Food Dehydrator: Standard model has 6 stackable trays but can be expanded to 12 trays making this a beast for large drying projects.
+The standard model has 6 stackable trays but can be expanded to 12 trays making this a beast for large drying projects.
 Each tray boasts 1.2 square feet of drying area in the “Central Flow” design that pushes air from the lower fan up through a central shaft to each tray.
-Central Flow eliminates the need for tray rotation even with larger batches and increase shelf capacity.
+Central Flow eliminates the need for tray rotation even with larger batches and increases shelf capacity.

 Editor’s Rating: 8/10

 - Expandable for large harvests